Bad Girls

 The Colonial Connection: La Llorona as a Symbol of Conquest

 (A woman who loses her children.
-A people who lose their future—are we really sure this story is just about one mother’s mistake?)
+People who lose their future—are we really sure this story is just about one mother’s mistake?)

 Llorona: The Woman Who Wouldn’t Stay Quiet